abessiari/ansible-python2/INSTRUCTIONS.md

 mvn clean package sonar:sonar
 ```

-Stop container.
-Notethis would also remove container since --rm option was used above.
+Stopping container.
+This would also remove container since <i>--rm</i> option was used above.

 ```
 docker stop sonarqube